Counseling: K-12 School Counseling EmphasisCertificate

 in North Dakota and may be compatible with licensure requirements in other states.

-An M.A. in Counseling (K - 12 School Counseling Emphasis) from UND prepares you for
+A certificate in Counseling (K - 12 School Counseling Emphasis) from UND prepares

-a fulfilling career as a professional school counselor in a range of school settings,
+you for a fulfilling career as a professional school counselor in a range of school

 School counselors typically do the following:

 Evaluate students’ abilities and interests through aptitude assessments, interviews,